 The record seems to show that if it’s fun for Judy, it’s fun for everybody.

 May 30, 1957: Judy began a one-week engagement at The Riviera Theatre in Detroit, Michigan.
-There are no recordings of the show, but here are pages from the program.
+There are no recordings of the show, but here are pages from the program and a photo of Judy waving to fans after the show.